vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_onadIXG" target="_blank">
 <img src="/buy/images_diy/battery_eliminator.png" height="150px" alt="battery eliminator" style="margin-left:15px;float:right" /></a>

-A battery eliminator (aka battery replacement) is, as the name says, a replacement for battery-powered devices to connect them to mains power.
+A battery eliminator (aka battery replacement) is, as the name suggests, a replacement for battery-powered devices to connect them to mains power.
 This saves you from buying new batteries.
 The big advantage is also that you can now control them with your home automations by adding a smart plug between the device and the wall outlet.
-Now you also don't have to worry about forgetting to turn them off again.
+You also don't have to worry about forgetting to turn them off again.
-There are different variants of them.
-Replacements for AA or AAA batteries and with a plug or USB connector.
+There are different variants, including replacements for AA or AAA batteries and versions with a plug or USB connector.
-The advantage of a USB connector is that you can plug multiple to an active powered USB-hub to control multiple ones.
+The advantage of a USB connector is that you can plug several into a powered USB hub to control multiple devices.

 I use these a lot for all kinds of [Christmas decorations](/projects/automate_christmas_decorations).